Using a Higher EQ Against Conflict and Mental Disorders

 6 Decide for yourself how you feel

 Instead of blaming your boss for driving you crazy, consider what steps you can take to calm yourself down.
-Instead of saying that your mother makes you feel bad about yourself, focus on rebuilding your self-esteem.
+Instead of saying your mother makes you feel bad about yourself, focus on rebuilding your self-esteem.

 7 Learn to accept your emotions